Dexioprotocol Price Down 42.5% This Week (DEXI)

-Dexioprotocol (DEXI) traded 2.9% higher against the dollar during the 1-day period ending at 23:00 PM Eastern on September 28th.
-Dexioprotocol has a total market cap of $853,627.67 and $13,328.00 worth of Dexioprotocol was traded on exchanges in the last 24 hours.
-One Dexioprotocol coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, Dexioprotocol has traded 42.5% lower against the dollar.
+Dexioprotocol (DEXI) traded up 2.9% against the dollar during the 24-hour period ending at 23:00 PM E.T. on September 29th.
+In the last week, Dexioprotocol has traded 42.5% lower against the dollar.
+Dexioprotocol has a market capitalization of $853,627.67 and $13,328.00 worth of Dexioprotocol was traded on exchanges in the last day.
+One Dexioprotocol coin can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Lumi Credits (LUMI) traded up 1.4% against the dollar and now trades at $0.0108 or 0.00000055 BTC.